Go to the text of this page

 JAL Group's Approach to Sustainability

 With accelerating globalization and rising interest in ESG and the SDGs, the world is undergoing a period of change in which economic activity itself is impacted by the external environment.
-Until now, the JAL Group has sought to achieve the SDGs by solving social issues through its business activities.
-However, under the Rolling Plan 2023, a revised Medium-Term Management Plan, in order to realize medium- to long-term growth, the JAL Group has positioned their ESG strategy as the "topmost strategy in order to realize value creation and growth".
+In order to realize medium- to long-term growth, the JAL Group has positioned their ESG strategy as the "topmost strategy in order to realize value creation and growth".
 In other words, the JAL Group has shifted their medium- to long-term growth strategy with value creation as the starting point to achieve their management goals.
 We will steadily implement their business strategy to promote our ESG strategy and our financial strategy to support their ESG strategy.

 The movement of goods and people creates societal connections, and these movements and connections lead to the revitalization of regional economies, thereby solving various social issues and creating social value.